python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: path

-        A list containing the path to the offending element (or [] if the error happened globally) in *reverse* order (i.e. deepest index first).
+        A deque containing the path to the offending element (or an empty deque if the error happened globally).

 In case an invalid schema itself is encountered, a :exc:`SchemaError` is